 While you certainly can run a Django Q with a process manager like Supervisor or Circus it is not strictly necessary.
-The cluster has an internal sentinel that checks the health of all the processes and recycles or reincarnates according to your settings.
+The cluster has an internal sentinel that checks the health of all the processes and recycles or reincarnates according to your settings or in case of unexpected crashes.
 Because of the multiprocessing daemonic nature of the cluster, it is impossible for a process manager to determine the clusters health and resource usage.